NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

     --stage=0 \
     --output_file=/result/pubmed_faiss_learn.index

-This will build the empty Faiss index using the ``2000000`` training data in pubmed_train_text_document. the ``all-mpnet-base-v2`` sentence transformer model is used to encode the chunk tokens into embedding vector.
+This command is used to build an empty Faiss index using the 2000000 training data in ``pubmed_train_text_document``.
+The ``all-mpnet-base-v2`` sentence transformer model is used to encode the chunk tokens into an embedding vector.
 The index will be saved in the result directory as ``pubmed_faiss_learn.index``.
-Here we specify to use 8 GPUs to train the Faiss index.
+This command specifies using 8 GPUs to train the Faiss index.

 Step 3.2: Add retrieval data into sharding index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this step, it adds all the retrieval data into the empty Faiss index created in the previous step.
+This step adds all the retrieval data to the empty Faiss index created in the previous step.
 An example script is:

 .. code-block:: bash